What makes the Cambridge Veterinary Medicine course so special?

 How many students take Veterinary Medicine at Newnham?

 Although the Cambridge Veterinary School is small, the number of students whom we are allowed to admit has increased significantly over the last few years.
-At Newnham we offer to three or four applicants each year.
+At Newnham we offer to four applicants each year.

 It must be said that competition for places in Veterinary Medicine is very strong, however we very much welcome applications.
-The typical A level conditional offer made by the Cambridge Colleges for entry is A*AA.

 How will I be taught at Newnham?